GangSuUGA/Network-Sensor-Location-Problem/01_A_node-based_approach.md

 Link flow inference is to infer the unobserved link flows based on the observed link flows.
 There are two main approaches to inferring link flows: node-based approach and link-based approach.
+Specifically, the node-based approach uses the non-centroid node-link flow conservation equations while the link-based approach uses the link-path flow conservation equations.
+To avoid path enumeration (which is impractical for large-scale networks), researchers adopt the node-based approach.
+(X. Xu et al./Transportation Research Part B 88 (2016) 1-20)

 # Node-based Approach
 Let G = (V*,E) denote a transportation network, where V* denotes the set of nodes and E the set of links.